Alternatives to equity release to fund your retirement

 It may sound obvious, but using up your other savings is often preferable, at least initially, to using other sources of money.

-One way of saving for retirement in parallel with your pension is the lifetime ISA (LISA).
+If you’re not yet retired and planning ahead, another way of saving for retirement in parallel with your pension is by using a lifetime ISA (LISA).
 Most commonly used for saving for a first home, it can be helpful as a retirement savings vehicle.

 You can put in up to £4,000 a year, which receives a 25% bonus from the government (up to £1,000 a year), similar to the amount added to a pension in the form of tax relief.